kalinchuk/mark_8_minicomputer/README.md

 The LED Register Display board consists of 32 LEDs (8 for the high address, 8 for the low address, 8 for the address data and 8 for the output data).

-* Split and splice a 40-pin connector to create a 41-pin connector.
+* Split and splice a 40-pin connector to create a 41-pin connector
 * Split 40-position dual right-angle connectors to create 8-position dual connectors

 | Part       | Spec        | Source    | Part #                   |